RachMink/CISC3140Lab4Task1/README.md

 ### Introduction

-This project builds a SQL table of [inmate release information in NYC (in 2018)](https://data.cityofnewyork.us/Public-Safety/Inmate-Discharges/94ri-3ium) using sqlite3.
+This project builds a SQL table of [inmate release information in NYC (in 2018)](https://data.cityofnewyork.us/Public-Safety/Inmate-Discharges/94ri-3ium) using sqlite3 version 3.32.3.
 The script can be run in the command line so the user has a built database and the `.db` exported to another `.csv` file (a tad extra).

 #### `dataBase.sh` Breakdown